henkelmax/peek/readme.md

 ## Features

 - Shulker Box item tooltip

-## Planned Features

 - Amount of bees in a bee nest
-- Location of the treasure on a map
+- Locations of markers on explorer maps